sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 He tried SimpleMobile Winter '12 and had mixed feelings.
 Their customer support is pretty terrible, they don't know what BIS is and they think data is data.
-But you can get it to work, and the service itself is fine (He thinks they actually are on T-Mobile).
+But you can get it to work, and the service itself is fine (he thinks they actually are on T-Mobile).

 Note, if you have a Rogers/AT&T phone it will likely only get EDGE not 3G.